 9 days / 8 nights

-TOUR DESCRIPTION Discover the Panama Canal’s natural attributes and experience a Partial Panama Canal Transit; visit the new Agua Clara Locks of the recently inaugurated Panama Canal Expansion; share a unique experience with indigenous people; admire Frank Gehry’s Biodiversity Museum and bike along the scenic Causeway Amador, explore tropical cloud forests in the Chiriqui Highlands known for the best outdoor adventures and coffee in the country, take a swim in the beautiful Pacific waters and get the chance for humpback whale watching (in the months from July through October) while staying at unique jungle ocean lodge in the Gulf of Chiriqui.
+TOUR DESCRIPTION Discover the Panama Canal’s natural attributes and experience a Partial Panama Canal Transit; visit the new Agua Clara Locks of the recently inaugurated Panama Canal Expansion; share a unique experience with indigenous people; admire Frank Gehry’s Biodiversity Museum on the scenic Causeway Amador, explore tropical cloud forests in the Chiriqui Highlands known for the best outdoor adventures and coffee in the country, take a swim in the beautiful Pacific waters and get the chance for humpback whale watching (in the months from July through October) while staying at a lodge o overlooking the Gulf of Chiriqui.

-INCLUDED Accommodation, meals as specified in the itinerary (B - breakfast, L - lunch, D - dinner), all land, air and water transportation within Panama, snorkeling equipment in Portobelo, all airport/hotel transfers on scheduled arrival and departure dates, private group guides' services and expenses, services of an in-bound land operator for airline re-confirmations and tour operations, park, museum and related entrance fees
+INCLUDED Accommodation, meals as specified in the itinerary (B - breakfast, L - lunch, D - dinner), all land, air, and water transportation within Panama, snorkeling equipment, all airport/hotel transfers on scheduled arrival and departure dates, private group guides' services, and expenses, services of an in-bound land operator for airline re-confirmations and tour operations, park, museum, and related entrance fees

 NOT INCLUDED International airfare, meals not specified in the itinerary, alcoholic beverages, personal equipment, gratuities and extras in hotels (telephone calls, laundry, room service)

 Day 1 - Arrive to Panama